cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _available____, in addition to restricting ___inbound access__ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-It does this by shifting attack traffic from the corporate server to a public cloud provider.
+- The aspect of security that load balancers protect is by shifting attack traffic from the corporate server to a public cloud provider.
-What is the advantage of a jump box?_ The advantage of a jump box is it’s a  hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.
+- The advantage of a jump box is it’s a hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the ___file systems_ and system __performance_or metrics_.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system performance or metrics.
-- _TODO: What does Filebeat watch for?_filebeat watches log files and collects data for any suspicious changes.
+- _ What does Filebeat watch for?_filebeat watches log files and collects data for any suspicious changes.
 - _TODO: What does Metricbeat record?
 Records metrics from the operating system and collect specific information about the machines in the network
 The configuration details of each machine may be found below.

-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+*Please note: IP ADDRESS will be different on your machine.
+CHeck the private IP address on your machines once their created.*

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|